dev-bruno-arruda/dev-bruno-arruda/ReadMe.md

 # 💫 About Me:
 - 25 years of experience :relaxed: e apaixonado por tecnologia!!!
 - I'm currently working at Doctoralia.
-- Ask me about Golang, PHP, Laravel, Docker, Git, and how I can help you!
+- Ask me about Golang, PHP, Laravel, Python, Docker, Git, and how I can help you!

 ## 🌐 Socials: